anish2197/Voting-dApp/README.md

 ### Step 5.
 Run develeopment server ###

 Open another bash terminal in your project folder.
 This will be used to start the server.
-Run the following command :
+Run the following command :<br>`$ npm run dev`<br>
-`$ npm run dev`
 This should automatically open a window in your browser with the client-side application.

 ### Step 6.
 Configure Metamask ###